Stages of Labor — What Happens from First Contraction to Birth

 • Total labor for first-time mothers averages 12–18 hours but varies widely.

-• A contraction timer and breathing exercises are practical tools for managing labor at home and in the hospital.
+• A contraction timer and breathing exercises are handy tools for managing labor at home and in the hospital.

 Limitations & Safety

 This article is for informational purposes only.
-It is not medical advice, and it does not replace the guidance of your obstetrician, midwife, or other qualified healthcare provider.
+This isn’t medical advice.
+It doesn’t replace guidance from your obstetrician, midwife, or other qualified healthcare provider.
 Every labor is different.
 The timelines and descriptions above are general ranges, not predictions for your specific experience.

 The stages and durations described here apply to spontaneous vaginal labor.
 Induced labors, augmented labors, and cesarean births follow different patterns and timelines.
 If your labor is induced or you need an intervention, your provider will guide you through the process.

 Complications can happen at any stage of labor.
 Prolonged labor, fetal distress, cord prolapse, placental abruption, and postpartum hemorrhage are medical emergencies that require immediate professional intervention.
-No app, breathing technique, or prep method replaces trained medical care in these situations.
+No app, breathing technique, or prep method can replace trained medical care in these situations.

 Frequently Asked Questions